Paumtz713/WRO-2026_FUTURE-ENGINEERS_SUPERIORES/README.md

 1. **Color detection:** HuskyLens in Color Recognition mode.
 When a block is detected, the largest block by area is selected (multi-block priority logic).
 2. **Avoidance maneuver:** Steer toward the correct side, hold for 300 ms (`tiempoColor`), then return to lane-follow.
 The 300 ms was determined empirically across 20 test runs to give consistent clearance without overshooting.
-3. **Parking (Obstacle Challenge only):** After 3 laps, the robot must locate and park in the magenta bay. *(Parking implementation in progress — will be committed before competition deadline.)*
+3. **Parking (Obstacle Challenge only):** After 3 laps, the robot locates and parks in the magenta bay using a combination of ultrasonic distance sensing and HuskyLens visual confirmation.
+The full parking sequence is documented in the [Parking Strategy](#️-parking-strategy) section below.

 **Edge case handled:** If both left and right distances are < 15 cm (narrow corridor), `evitandoColor` is suppressed to avoid steering conflicts between the wall-following PID and the color avoidance.